V-Team-Development/hungry_dungeon_ttrpg/unsorted/actions.md

 - Destablizing

 Attempts to devour prey.
 Make a devour roll contested by the target's dodge.
-On a success against a vulnerable target, begin devouring the target.
+On a success against a vulnerable target, begin devouring the target, making a single swallow.

 ### Swallow